 Interest Expense, Net of Capitalized Interest.
-Interest expense, net of capitalized interest, increased for the three and six months ended June 30, 2019 compared to the same periods last year primarily due to the following:
+Interest expense, net of capitalized interest, for the three and six months ended June 30, 2019 increased primarily due to the following:

-- increases of \$144 million and \$254 million, respectively, recognized by the Partnership primarily due to to increases in long-term debt from ETO senior note issuances, including the ET-ETO senior notes exchange in March 2019.
+- increases of \$54 million and \$141 million, respectively, recognized by the Partnership (excluding Sunoco LP and USAC, which are discussed below) primarily due to to increases in ETO's long-term debt.
 The increases also reflect higher interest rates on floating rate borrowings, as well as the impact of reductions of \$31 million and \$67 million, respectively, in capitalized interest due to the completion of major projects in 2018; - an increase of \$7 million for the three months ended June 30, 2019 recognized by USAC primarily due to its senior notes issuance in March 2019 and an increase of \$36 million for the six months ended June 30, 2019 primarily due to the consolidation of USAC beginning April 2, 2018, the date ET obtained control of USAC; and - increases of \$7 million and \$15 million, respectively, recognized by Sunoco LP primarily related to an increase in Sunoco LP's total long-term debt.